How to Set Up a Winning Sales Cadence For Prospecting

 Are they active on social media?

-If the prospect is active on public social media sites, this should definitely be an integral part of your omni-channel touchpoint sequence.
+If the prospect is active on public social media sites, this should definitely be an integral part of your omni-channel touchpoint cadence.
 The best-performing sales reps use LinkedIn 6 hours a week for prospecting and connecting with peers.
 Be approachable by posting often, interacting with others, and participating in relevant discussions, and have a clear and concise bio stating the value you bring to clients.

 Day 1 – Send an email